 What Equipment Do Chiropractors Use?

-If you are new to the idea of receiving chiropractic care for your assorted pains and afflictions, you may not be aware of just how many chiropractic supplies are used to help adjust your spine and alleviate your pain.
+Are you new to the idea of receiving chiropractic care for your assorted pains and afflictions?
+You may not be aware of just how many chiropractic supplies are used to help adjust your spine and alleviate your pain.

-From specially created chiropractic tables, to tools for adjusting your spine, and even devices which utilize wavelengths of light to interact with tissues and help with the healing process, you better believe your chiropractor will be using more than just his/her hands when they perform their adjustments.
+There are specially created chiropractic tables.
+Tools for adjusting your spine.
+And devices which utilize wavelengths of light to interact with tissues and help with the healing process.
+Your chiropractor will be using more than just his/her hands when they perform their adjustments.

-We have compiled a list of the six most common chiropractic tools that you might encounter in any given chiropractic office.
+Here is a list of the six most common chiropractic tools you might encounter in any given chiropractic office.

 Chiropractic Tools